bitcart/bitcart/CONTRIBUTING.md

 Please include the following with each issue:

-* Version of Bitcart
+* Version of BitcartCC

 * Your operating system

-* Type of install: Docker or Manual
+* Deployment method: Docker, manual or others

 * Reproducible steps (1...
 2...
 3...) that cause the issue